Bike the Timucuan Trail

-The Timucuan Trail in this area is a paved, mostly off-road pathway that runs north six miles to Peters Point Beach Park on Amelia Island, or south crossing the A1A bridge to Big Talbot Island State Park.
-The southern section brings you across the mouth of the Sound to a wooden boardwalk overlooking Spoonbill Pond, one of the premier birding spots in Northeast Florida.
+The Timucuan Trail in this area is a paved, mostly off-road pathway that runs north 6 miles to Peters Point Beach Park on Amelia Island, or south crossing the A1A bridge to Big Talbot Island State Park.
+The southern section brings you across the mouth of the sound to a wooden boardwalk overlooking Spoonbill Pond, one of the premier birding spots in Northeast Florida.

 Keep an eye out for the flashy pink plumage of the pond’s namesake, the roseate spoonbill, as they search the shallow waters for food with their rounded beaks.